koknat/callGraph/README.md

         -writeSubsetCode <file>    Create an output source file which includes only the subroutines included in the graph.
                                    This can be useful when trying to comprehend a large set of legacy code.

+        -verbose                   Provides 2 additional functionalities:

+                                   1) Displays the external scripts referenced within each function

-        -verbose                   For Perl/TCL, attempts to list the global variables used in each function call in the graph.
+                                   2) For Perl/TCL, attempts to list the global variables used in each function call in the graph.
                                       Global variables are arguably not the best design paradigm, but they are found extensively in real-world legacy scripts.

                                       Perl:
                                           'my' variables will affect this determination (use strict). does not distinguish between $var, @var and %var.

                                       TCL:
                                           variables declared as 'global' but not used, are marked with a '*'

     Usage examples: